steadfast-collective/pwheslop.com/content/collections/pages/speaking.md

 blueprint: pages
 title: Speaking
 updated_by: ef832a04-6811-4f31-bfa7-a659be61714b
-updated_at: 1658153344
+updated_at: 1659355271
 page_content:
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Hi, I''m Pete, Managing Director at Steadfast Collective, my passion is working with smart creatives to craft digital applications that bring people together.'
+        text: 'Hi, I''m Pete, Managing Director at Steadfast Collective; my passion is working with smart creatives to craft digital applications that bring people together.'
   -
     type: paragraph
     content: